 The results are in!
-Our membership has voted from our list of nominations over the past two weeks.
+Our membership has voted from our list of nominations over the past two weeks for the 2018 Biblical Counseling Book of the Year.
 The winner, as well as second and third place are featured below.

 This book was nominated because counseling is about conversations.
 One of the best ways to counsel is by inviting people into our most personal lives and into the sphere of our home.
 It isn’t a technical book about counseling, but it is a book about setting the stage for the kind of candid, personal, warm conversations of care that must take place in an environment of “radical, ordinary hospitality”.
 It is the opposite of the professional therapeutic model and sets a great example for the biblical model of community and care.